gusriobr/crop_hist_detector/README.md

 been obtained following these steps:

 - First 1 million points have been chosen randomly in the area of Castilla y León.
-- For each point, the coordinates are used to extract the raster information of each year, obtaining a 10 year code sequence.
-Once the datasets is created, the codes area reviewed and mapped using the raster symbology information ( relation between code and land usage) to make sure the same land usage is referred using the same code among all the years.
+- For each point, the coordinates are used to extract the pixel value (land usage code) from each yearly raster, obtaining a 10-year code sequence.
+- Once the sequence is obtained, the code are reviewed and mapped to current year code list (2021) using the raster symbology information (relation between code and land usage).
+This way each land usage is referred using the same code among all the years.

 The land usage codes is not homogeneous among all the years, the script `transform_codes.py` includes the code to map each year code list to the reference year code table.
 (Currently 2021).